WNYC Studios: History

 In May 2015, WNYC began distributing its shows Radiolab and On The Media.
 WNYC Studios was founded on October 13, 2015, with an inventory of 17 podcasts and national radio shows.

 The venture is funded with a diversified model consisting of philanthropy, membership and sponsorship.

 The first podcast launched by WNYC Studios was The New Yorker Radio Hour, a co-production with The New Yorker magazine.
 Hosted by The New Yorker editor David Remnick, the national radio show and podcast debuted on October 24, 2015.

 On March 29, 2016, WNYC Studios announced the launch of the 2 Dope Queens podcast hosted by The Daily Shows Jessica Williams, and Broad City's Phoebe Robinson.
 2 Dope Queens premiered on April 5, 2016.
 On April 6, 2016, 2 Dope Queens reached #1 on the iTunes chart.

-In late 2017, WNYC Studios launched two new podcasts for kids: This Podcast Has Fleas and Pickle (in production with ABC Australia).
+In late 2017, WNYC Studios launched two new podcasts for kids: This Podcast Has Fleas and Pickle (produced with ABC Australia).